GIPF emblem

 Close the planned-vs-completed gap

 June delivered 16 of 22 planned engagements (73%).
-Reallocate Member Services capacity to recover the backlog before quarter close.
+Reallocate Member Services capacity to recover the backlog before the Q3 cycle.

 4